Move from RN to MSN and Learn to Utilize Data to Drive Impactful Change

 This graduate course is designed to engage the student in planning, analyzing, and designing a relational database management system (DBMS) for use by nurse administrators, clinicians, educators, and informaticists.
 This experience will provide the knowledge needed to advocate for nursing informatics needs within the field of healthcare.

 Nursing Informatics Field Experience requires students to complete clinical/practice experiences while engaging in authentic activities relevant to the role of an informatics nurse.
 To help students develop competency in this area, this course gives students opportunities to apply methods and solutions to support clinical decisions.
 They will be prepared to improve health outcomes by analyzing an existing health information system to determine the need for a system optimization that will improve an organization’s ability to measure and report Triple Aim objectives.
 All MSN Core and Specialty courses, with the exclusion of the Capstone course, are prerequisites to this course and must be completed before taking this course.
+This course is eligible for an In Progress grade.
+Please see the Grading Scale Policy for more information.

 Nursing Informatics Capstone requires students to complete clinical/practice experiences (CPE) and finalize their system optimization proposal paper, which addresses the Institute of Health’s Triple Aim initiative.
 During this course, students will plan the final phase of their system development life cycle (SDLC), which consists of proposing the processes, methods, and tasks for monitoring, maintaining, supporting, and evaluating their system optimization.
 The knowledge and skills that students acquire during the CPE in this course will prepare them to complete their system optimization proposal paper.
 This is a culminating course that provides students an opportunity to demonstrate the competencies acquired during this program.
 All MSN Core and Specialty courses, including the Field Experience course, are prerequisites to this course and must be completed before taking this course.
+This course is eligible for an In Progress grade.
+Please see the Grading Scale Policy for more information.

 Emerging Professional Practice presents a variety of professional nursing specialty areas.
 Students explore various practice specialties, including palliative care, genetics and genomics, and others.
 The course provides pathways to specialized nursing practice.
 All prior courses in the sequence for this program serve as prerequisites for this course.
+This course is eligible for an In Progress grade.
+Please see the Grading Scale Policy for more information.

 Comprehensive Health Assessment builds upon students’ existing knowledge of nursing assessment.
 The course presents current and innovative assessment techniques of the physical, mental, emotional, and spiritual well-being of patients.
 Use of assessment data and shared decision-making are discussed throughout the course.
 This course also outlines the concepts of a head-to-toe assessment, providing students with an understanding of how to critically think about the different aspects of the assessment and analyze patient cues to determine the implications of findings.
 Students will also analyze lifestyle and cultural implications of health.
 All prior courses in the sequence for this program serve as prerequisites for this course.